EmilPatino/SQL-Storefront/README.md

    ![Managers-Options-Example](/captures/managerOptions.PNG)

+* **Supervisors' Interface:** Supervisors are responsible for departments and their profitability.
+The supervisor app allows supervisors check departments' profitability as well as create new departments.

 ### App Features
-As stated above, these apps have five main features that can be triggered by using specific commands from the CLI.
+As stated above, these apps have seven main features that can be triggered by using specific commands from the CLI.
 These include:

 1. **Purchase:** The application will provide all items available and prompt them to select an item and quantity to purchase.
 The app will alert the user that there is insufficient stock if they attempt to buy quantities over the existing stock.
 The app will alert the buyer of successful purchases and provide the total cost.